Amazon EKS Distro¶

 and the schema can be found in the

-You can install the CRD API type, the release channel for Kubernetes 1-18, and view the release channel by running the following commands:
+You can install the CRD API type, the release channel manifest for EKS-D, and view the release channel by running the following commands:

-Releases of the EKS Distro are in-step with versions of components used by or recommended for use with Amazon EKS beginning with Kubernetes v1.18.9, and include the following components:
+Releases of the EKS Distro are in-step with versions of components used by or recommended for use with Amazon EKS.
+EKS Distro also includes the following components:

 - CNI plugins